 - The duration of each spot is in the region of 1/4 to 1/2 of a second.

 High Intensity Treatments.

-Additionally, it has become clear that high intensity treatments do not bring significant improvements compared to medium intensity treatments.
-In other words, high intensity treatments do not bring about proportional improvements to the tightening sought by the clients.
-In terms of results, high intensity treatments only bring about a very minor long-term improvement compared with the long-term results of medium intensity treatments.
+Additionally, it has become clear that high-intensity treatments do not bring significant improvements compared to medium intensity treatments.
+In other words, high-intensity treatments do not bring about proportional improvements to the tightening sought by the clients.
+In terms of results, high-intensity treatments only bring about a minor long-term improvement compared with the long-term results of medium intensity treatments.

 - Pain following the first 24 hours after the treatment.

-Unfortunately it is not true that adverse effects cannot occur after these procedures.
-The treatment itself consists in inducing a controlled burn of the upper and lower eyelids therefore depending the way the burn has been carried out and the particular type of skin, the likelihood of adverse effects differ.
+Unfortunately, it is not true that adverse effects cannot occur after these procedures.
+The treatment itself consists in inducing a controlled burn of the upper and lower eyelids, therefore, depending on the way the burn has been carried out and the particular type of skin, the likelihood of adverse effects differ.
 As a general rule of thumb the higher the overall intensity of the treatment the higher the likelihood of adverse effects occurring after upper eyelid tightening.

-We have carried out thousands of high intensity treatments over the years without major adverse reactions.
-However, although rare, the few adverse reactions reported over time have only followed high intensity treatments.
-One of the main problem with high intensity treatments is that the swelling and pain are the most intense after these types of treatments and this alone may dissuade people from undergoing further treatments despite the results.
+We have carried out thousands of high-intensity treatments over the years without major adverse reactions.
+However, although rare, the few adverse reactions reported over time have only followed high-intensity treatments.
+One of the main problems with high-intensity treatments is that the swelling and pain are the most intense after these types of treatments and this alone may dissuade people from undergoing further treatments despite the results.

-Rarely high intensity treatments can lead to some of medium term adverse effects:
+Rarely high-intensity treatments can lead to some of the medium-term adverse effects:

 - Prolonged period of redness (also referred to long-term healing), this can last up to 6 to 8 weeks after the treatment.